 Patient access to biologic therapies is an issue throughout the European Union where the authors of a review article zero in on “why.”
 Access issues, they find, have a lot in common with access issues here in the U.S.

-Belgian researchers sought to determine which patients are appropriate candidates for tapering biologics in daily clinical practice.
+Belgian researchers sought to determine which patients are appropriate candidates for tapering biologics.
+In this article, we summarize their findings.

 One caveat: because several risk estimates reached higher confidence intervals, a clinically meaningful risk cannot be completely ruled out.